loganbek/streamline-tools/research/meetingNotes.md

 NPM PACKAGE? - <https://docs.github.com/en/free-pro-team@latest/packages/guides/configuring-npm-for-use-with-github-packages>
 can invoke browser or page action to capture comm fn? - meh look into service workers and promises

+MV3 Deprecation API
+Sunset for deprecated APIs
+There are a number of APIs that have long been deprecated.
+Manifest V3 finally removes support for these deprecated APIs.
+These include:

+chrome.extension.sendRequest()
+chrome.extension.onRequest
+chrome.extension.onRequestExternal
+chrome.extension.lastError
+chrome.extension.getURL()
+chrome.extension.getExtensionTabs()
+chrome.tabs.Tab.selected
+chrome.tabs.sendRequest()
+chrome.tabs.getSelected()
+chrome.tabs.getAllInWindow()
+chrome.tabs.onSelectionChanged
+chrome.tabs.onActiveChanged
+chrome.tabs.onHighlightChanged
+As well as the undocumented:

+chrome.extension.sendMessage()
+chrome.extension.connect()
+chrome.extension.onConnect
+chrome.extension.onMessage
+If your extensions use any of these deprecated APIs, you’ll need to make the appropriate changes when you migrate to MV3.